Meet the villain: Moondancer House

 “Blythe?” she pressed.

-Before he could stop me, I plunged the stake through the X, careful to release my grip before the stake glowed orange and disintegrated into black ash.
+Before the monster could stop me, I plunged the stake through the X, careful to release my grip before the stake glowed orange and disintegrated into ash.
 The devil’s scream was equal parts animal and human, a sound I could never wash out of my head.
 That scream lived inside my chest, a constant buzzing itch.
-I never asked Mom if she felt it, too.
+I wondered if Mom felt it, too.
 Like the headaches she always got when our devil awakened, we must have experienced him differently.

 After it was over, I stood panting over him, my blurred vision snagging on the couch over Cassandra’s shoulder.
 The demon’s emaciated husk shifted, making a leathery scraping sound I flinched against.
 Eyes locked with Cassandra’s, throat bobbing, I reached down and closed the lid, sealing my monster away until the next time he woke.

-“Sorry about that,” I said to the floor.
-I tousled my hair, dark and curly with some fuschia highlights I’d gotten to impress Cassandra, a feeble attempt at edginess.
+“I—Sorry about that,” I said to the floor.
+I tousled my hair, brunette and curly with some fuchsia highlights I’d gotten to impress Cassandra, a feeble attempt at edginess.

 I inhaled, forcing my gaze up.